EirikTengesdal/MapDrawingScriptforR/README.md

 I encourage people to adapt the script to create maps for their own purposes.
 It is possible to manipulate many factors, thus allowing for substantial customisation.

 ## About Map Drawing Script for R. NALS – Norway & Denmark.
-This script was made to generate maps intended for the papers *Argument placement in Norwegian* (Lundquist & Tengesdal 2022, submitted) and *Argument placement in Danish* (Tengesdal & Larsson 2022, submitted).
+This script was made to generate maps intended for the papers *Argument placement in Norwegian* (Lundquist & Tengesdal 2022, in press) and *Argument placement in Danish* (Larsson & Tengesdal 2022, in press).
 The maps shown below can be reproduced using the archived script and associated files.

 ![NALS_Norway.png](https://github.com/EirikTengesdal/MapDrawingScriptforR/blob/main/NALS/NALS_Norway.png)
 ![NALS_Denmark.png](https://github.com/EirikTengesdal/MapDrawingScriptforR/blob/main/NALS/NALS_Denmark.png)